sudeep9211/sudeep9211/readme.md

 2 Years of experience working in Python.
 - Developed API’s, wrote unit tests and border driven development tests.
 Also worked on Cloud Custodian policies using yaml.
 - Worked on multiple AWS Services such as IAM, EC2, S3, RDS, DynamoDB, ELB, Secrets Manager etc.
 - Handled end to end release process – Raised Change Management requests on SNOW, Monitored the Jenkins build and handled code deployment to production.
+- Wrote ETL Jobs, used AWS Glue to run jobs, analyzed the source data.
 - Agile delivery experience, collaborating closely with senior product managers, engineering managers, engineers,
 - Proven ability to quickly learn and apply new technologies that translate requirements into client-focused solutions.
 - Good working knowledge Agile methodology.